 A very critical aspect of maintaining and evolving the standard library is its stability.
 Unlike other crates, we can not release a new major version once in a while for backwards incompatible changes.
 Every version of the standard library is semver-compatible with all previous versions since Rust 1.0.

 This means that we have to be very careful with additions and changes to the public interface.
 We can deprecate things if necessary, but removing items or changing signatures is almost never an option.
 As a result, we are very careful with stabilizing additions to the standard library.
 Once something is stable, we're basically stuck with it forever.

 To guard the stability and prevent us from adding things we'll regret later, we have a team that specifically focuses on the public API.
 Every RFC and stabilization of a library addition/change goes through a FCP process in which the members of the Library API Team are asked to sign off on the change.

 The members of this team are not necessarily familiar with the implementation details of the standard library, but are experienced with API design and understand the details of breaking changes and how they are avoided.

-In addition to the two teams above, we also have a the Library Contributors, which is a somewhat more loosely defined team consisting of those who regularly contribute or review changes to the standard libraries.
+In addition to the two teams above, we also have the Library Contributors, which is a somewhat more loosely defined team consisting of those who regularly contribute or review changes to the standard libraries.